rasmuslos/ShelfPlayer/PRIVACY.md

 # Privacy

-The app itself does not collect any data and only connects to your Jellyfin instance
+The app itself does not collect any data and only connects to your Audiobookshelf instance